Configuration Reference

 autosave_interval_secs | integer | 5 | How often unsaved changes are written to disk (seconds). |

-use_nerd_fonts | boolean | true | Enable Nerd Font icons in the TUI.
-Set to false if your terminal lacks Nerd Font support. |
+use_nerd_fonts | boolean | false | Enable Nerd Font glyphs in the TUI.
+Leave false if your terminal's font doesn't include Nerd Font patches. |

-editor_backend | string | "textarea" | Editor engine. "textarea" uses the built-in editor; "nvim" uses Neovim. |
+editor_backend | string | "textarea" | Editor engine. "textarea" = built-in editor. "nvim" = embedded Neovim. |

-nvim_path | string | (unset) | Path to the nvim binary.
+nvim_path | string | (unset) | Absolute path to the nvim binary.
 Only needed when Neovim is not on PATH. |

-default_sort_field | string | "name" | Default sort field for the note browser.
-Options: "name", "title". |
+default_sort_field | string | "name" | Sort field for the note browser.
+One of "name", "title". |

-default_sort_order | string | "ascending" | Default sort direction.
-Options: "ascending", "descending". |
+default_sort_order | string | "ascending" | Sort direction for the note browser.
+One of "ascending", "descending". |

-journal_sort_field | string | "name" | Sort field used in the journal view.
-Options: "name", "title". |
+journal_sort_field | string | "name" | Sort field for the journal view.
+One of "name", "title". |

-journal_sort_order | string | "descending" | Sort direction for journal entries.
+journal_sort_order | string | "descending" | Sort direction for the journal view.
+One of "ascending", "descending".
 Descending shows newest first. |

 [global] Section